dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  A pair of powerful spectacles has sometimes sufficed to cure a person in love.
+  The quality of a leader is reflected in the standards they set for themselves.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dinosore0/dinosore0)
 ## 🌟 Experiences (1486 days)